anthonyhu/aerosol-depth-prediction/README.md

 ## Distribution regression

 Instead  of  fitting  a  model  to  the  instances,  the  idea  of  distribution  regression is  to  find  a regression on the underlying probability distributions the instances come from.
-This approached proved to give more satisfactory results and is detailed in the notebook: “Distribution regression”.
+This approached proved to give more satisfactory results and is detailed in the notebook: "Distribution regression".